 The Tamil Nadu Public Service Commission (TNPSC) Group 2 exam [Combined Civil Services Examination Group II (CCSE-II)] is conducted for recruitment to various positions within the state government.
-TNPSC Group 2 Notification 2024 has been released on 20th June 2024 for 2327 Vacancies.
+TNPSC Group 2 Notification 2025 will be released in July 2025 to fill vacant posts in the state of Tamil Nadu.
+Candidates preparing for the Group 2 exam 2025 are advised to review the latest syllabus which is mentioned in the article.
 The syllabus for the TNPSC Group 2 and 2A exam is quite comprehensive, covering a range of subjects.
-As already announced, TNPSC Group 2 Prelims Exam will be held on 14th September 2024, therefore, the candidates preparing for the exam must begin their preparation without wasting time.
-Before start preparing for the exam, it is advisable to go through the updated and revised exam pattern and syllabus of the TNPSC Group 2 exam.

 Name of the ExamTNPSC Group 2 Exam